Those who want nothing to do with God will have their wish granted for all eternity..

 One of the two who heard John speak and followed Him, was Andrew, Simon Peter’s brother.
 41 He found first his own brother Simon and said to him, “We have found the Messiah” (which translated means Christ).
 42 He brought him to Jesus.
 Jesus looked at him and said, “You are Simon the son of John; you shall be called Cephas” (which is translated Peter).
 John 1:40–42 (NASB95)

 When Jesus spoke prophetically to Peter, it was not some “parlor trick” designed to awe him into being a disciple.
 God does not do things that way.
 The words Jesus told Peter were important at the moment and would be in the future.
 By changing his name, Jesus altered his destiny.
-He would become a rock of faith eventually, which was important for him to know later.
+Peter would become a man of faith and stability eventually, which was important for him to know later, especially after he denied even knowing Jesus.
 When God tells us who we are, it supersedes every other thing ever told us.

-Only God has the right to tell us who we are because only he truly knows us.
+Only God has the right to tell us who we are because only he truly knows who we are now and whom he will transform us to become.

-When the Holy Spirit reveals Christ’s identity to us, it not only transforms us through what is called the new birth, but it also marks us as one of God’s chosen ones..
-When Peter confessed that Jesus is the Messiah, this is what Jesus told him.
+When the Holy Spirit reveals Christ’s identity to us, it not only recreates our spirits through what is called the new birth, but it also marks us as one of God’s chosen ones.

-Jesus looked for those who would respond in faith to his message and identity.
-He knew that his heavenly Father had chosen certain ones to belong to him.
-When our Lord saw faith spring forth in a person, he recognized them to be part of that group his Father gave to him.
+Jesus looks for those whom God has called and who will respond in faith to the gospel message.
+He understands that his heavenly Father has chosen certain ones to belong to him.
+When our Lord sees faith spring up in a person, he recognizes them to be part of that group his Father has given to him.

 My sheep hear My voice, and I know them, and they follow Me; 28 and I give eternal life to them, and they will never perish; and no one will snatch them out of My hand.
 29 “My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of the Father’s hand.
 John 10:27–29 (NASB95)